vindarel/curated-awesome-cl/README.md

 * [hh-web][183] - Framework for building modern web apps.
 [Expat][14].
 * [ningle][93] - A super-micro web framework.
 [LLGPL][8].
 * [radiance][91] - An extensible framework library and multi-application CMS.
 [Artistic License 2.0][51].
+* [Lucerne](https://github.com/eudoxia0/lucerne) - A minimal web framework built on Clack, inspired by Flask.
+[MIT][200].

+There are more projects, more or less discontinued but interesting.
+See the other ressources.

 Parsing html
 ------------